JayJadav/Digole-LCD-Display/index.md

 I am on schedule as it is laid out [here](https://github.com/jacobladan/Digole-LCD-Display/blob/master/documentation/Capstone%20Gantt%20Schedule.mpp).
 The PCB Design has been completed and my Gerber files have been sent in for production.

 #### Budget Update
 The budget has not been changed as of this date.
+Budget can be viewed [here](https://github.com/jacobladan/Digole-LCD-Display/blob/master/documentation/Budget.xlsx).

 ## October 23rd - Breadboarding
 #### Below is a picture of the breadboard circuit set up with my screen powered on.